oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Requirement 20: Public OpenPGP Key
 <requirement-20-public-openpgp-key>
-The public part of the OpenPGP key used to sign the CSAF documents MUST be available.
+The public part of the OpenPGP key used to sign the CSAF documents SHALL be available.
 This key file SHALL be presented as an ASCII armored file.
 It SHOULD also be available at a public key server.